openstack-archive/fuel-docs/pages/reference-architecture/neutron-intro/0260-neutron-config.rst

 Neutron GRE Segmentation Planning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Depdnding on the number of NICs you have in your node servers, you can use the
+Depending on the number of NICs you have in your node servers, you can use the
-foldowing examples to plan your NIC assignment:
+following examples to plan your NIC assignment:

 2  NIC deployment